 Final day 2019: FC Viktoria 1889 Berlin is the Berlin Cup winner

 As part of the Germany-wide "Amateur Finals Day", the final match for the AOK State Cup for Men's 1st Division between Tennis Borussia and FC Viktoria 1889 Berlin took place on May 25, 2019.
-The match, which Viktoria Berlin won 1-0 late on, kicked off at 10:30 a.m. in front of 2,712 euphoric spectators at Friedrich-Ludwig-Jahn-Sportpark.
+The match, which Viktoria Berlin won 1-0 late on, kicked off at 10:30 a.m. in front of an euphoric 2,712 spectators at Friedrich-Ludwig-Jahn-Sportpark.

 Cautious start at Jahn-Sportpark